scott-howard-james/encyclopedia/README.md

 (Null + E)[x] == E[x] | *additive identity*
 (E - E)[x] == Null[x] | *additive inverse*

-One important distinction between a Signed Encyclopedia and an Unsigned Enclopedia is the implementation of the intersection.
+One important distinction between a Signed Encyclopedia and an Unsigned Encyclopedia is the implementation of the intersection.
 For an Unsigned Encyclopedia, we may simply remove the elements of `E1` which are not in `E2`:

 		E1&E2 == E1-(E1-E2)